-In recent years, discussions on whale killing methods and associated welfare issues have focused on data and information requested through Resolutions 1997-1, 1999-1 and 2001-2 and in relation to the Action Plan on Whale Killing Methods (which was revised at IWC/55).
-At its meeting last year, the Commission adopted a further Resolution on Whale Killing Issues (Resolution 2004-3).
-Copies of the Resolutions and the most recent Action Plan are attached as Annex 1.
+Discussions on whale killing methods and associated welfare issues in the Commission have focused on data and information: (1) requested through Resolutions 1997-1, 1999-1, 2001-2 and 2004-3; (2) in relation to the Action Plan on Whale Killing Methods (which was last revised at IWC/55); and (3) submitted to the various workshops, the latest of these being held at IWC/58 last year.
+Copies of the Resolutions, the most recent Action Plan and recommendations from last year's workshop are attached as Annex 1.